 Not only is it great advertising for you and the other small businesses.
 It can also turn into something that brings the whole community together.

 For example, you could organise an “Open Doors Day” with some other local studios, makers and shops.
 Invite people to enjoy extended opening hours, special discounts and maybe even a glass of fizz as they shop!

-Local events like these don’t need to be confined to one special day a year.
+This is something people often think to do around Christmas.
+But local events like these don’t need to be confined to one special day a year.
 Why not collaborate with a local illustrator to create a map of your neighbourhood, with a “trail” of the best independent shops and cafes to visit?